Wojtek9388/Batch-Testing/README.md

-# Batch-Testing
+# Flipper Zero Exploits
-Its a Place where I save batch exploits/scripts for use with a flipper zero.
+Its a place where I save Bad USB exploits/scripts for use with a flipper zero.

 # Usage
 Feel Free to add or fork this even though there are way better exploits than mine